 This is the symbol of the city of Alicante, often called “Paseo de la Explanada“.
 This promenade runs parallel to the harbour, is about 600 meters long and is flanked by palm trees and stalls.
-It is a pleasant pedestrian boulevard, which consists of no less than 6,600,000 tricolour (red, white and blue) mosaic tiles in a wavy pattern.
+It is a pleasant pedestrian boulevard, which consists of no less than 6,600,000 tricolours (red, white and blue) mosaic tiles in a wavy pattern.

-In various places you can see the local people expansively discuss politics, the climate, etc … In the evening it is also a popular hotspot.
+In various places, you can see the local people expansively discuss politics, the climate, etc … In the evening it is also a popular hotspot.
 Would you like a romantic walk followed by a sumptuous dinner in one of the many restaurants that Alicante has to offer?
 That is definitely recommended!

-“La cara del moro”
+“La Cara del Moro”